 The plant flowers in May.
 As mentioned, the leaves can cover the flowers, making them difficult to detect.

 They are small, green flowers resembling little smoking pipes.
 Despite their similarity to pipes, they don’t produce any scent.

 The Dutchman’s pipe is a hardy outdoor plant and can tolerate a variety of climates, including regions experiencing harsh winters.
 It will grow in both full sun or partial sun.

 A versatile plant is usable just about anywhere on your property.
-While you can place it in the shade, the full sun helps bring out the beauty of the large heart-shaped leaves.
+While you can place it in the shade, the full sunlight helps bring out the beauty of the large leaves shaped like hearts.